 This is the October writing challenge from Five Minute Friday.
-The plan is to successfully post everyday.
-We write for five minutes (unedited and that’s a challenge) and stop.
+The plan is to post every day successfully.
+We write for five minutes (unedited, and that’s a challenge) and stop.
 Visit FMF to see more posts.

 Yes.
 I hoped.
 I think so.

 I always wanted to write.
-My day job, in large part, requires writing — just not the fun kind.
-Instructions and procedures; the kind of writing that people have to read on the job.
+My day job, in large part, requires writing — just not the fun kind—instructions and procedures; the writing that people have to read on the job.
 Here, in the blogosphere, people are actually reading my “fun kind” of writing.
-The writing the makes me happy, sad, introspective, optimistic, obedient, and thankful.
+The writing makes me happy, sad, introspective, optimistic, obedient, and thankful.
 They, YOU are commenting, liking, and following.
-I hoped, but didn’t really believe it was a possibility.
+I hoped but didn’t really believe it was a possibility.
 THANK YOU!

-I based this writing challenge on Isaiah 43:18-19 because I wanted to be on a new road in life and I want it to be exciting.
-This is my second act (maybe third–not sure how we gauge that) and this time it should be fun and fulfilling.
-I want it to be an adventure and I think God does, too.
+I based this writing challenge on Isaiah 43:18-19 because I wanted to be on a new road in life, and I want it to be exciting.
+This is my second act (maybe third–not sure how we gauge that), and this time it should be fun and fulfilling.
+I want it to be an adventure, and I think God does, too.
 I’m looking forward to a future and a hope writing.
-After all, God didn’t put us here to be downers, but to glorify Him and you just can’t do that with frown on your face.
+After all, God didn’t put us here to be downers but to glorify Him, and you can’t do that with a frown on your face.